-Only one driver in Scotland has been referred to prosecutors since smoking in a car with a child became illegal in December 2016.
+Only one Scottish driver referred over smoking in car with child

 The Scottish Government are on record as having told police that enforcing the new legislation was “not a priority”.
 And officers aren’t equipped with the paperwork to issue on-the-spot fines.

 Scotland appears to be following in the footsteps of England and Wales, where the ban came into force in October 2015.